riceluxs1t/mini_programming_bootcamp/README.md

 - add a feature so that graded files actually show the test cases that failed.
 - add a django command that gets homework submission files off some remote storage (e.g. subversion or some s3 bucket)
 - add a multi module submission support for the grader module. i.e. students submit multiple .py files for one homework
-- make the grade command take as input HOMEWORKNAME, STUDENTNAME arguments.
 - add a homework submission UI

 FIXME: